-The Commission's Deputy Director is responsible for creating site visit teams.
+The Commission's Oversight Specialists are responsible for creating site visit teams.
 Site visit teams could include external consultants.
 The Commission team considers multiple factors such as school performance, past visit reports, school size and location in order to build monitoring teams with expertise that corresponds to the unique profile of each school.